mikera/core.matrix/README.md

  - "array-like" objects that can be viewed as matrices (e.g. bitmap images)
  - Tabular "result-set" objects

-Depending on the requirements, you may choose to implement support for some or all core.matrix APIs
+Depending on the requirements, you may choose to implement support for some or all core.matrix APIs.
+Writing a implementation that supports just the essential protocols is pretty simple.
+If you want to add extra features or obtain faster performance, you can implement the other protocols as needed at a later date.

 If you are interested in creating a core.matrix implementation, please read: